 How to Crack a Whip

-*Always practice whip cracking outdoors and clear from any people, animals or obstacles*
+Always practice whip cracking outdoors and clear from any people, animals or obstacles.

 1. Hold the whip correctly

-Place your feet a shoulder-width apart and hold the whip firmly. with your dominant hand.
+Place your feet a shoulder-width apart and hold the whip firmly with your dominant hand.

-2. Place the whip in starting position
+2. Place the whip in the starting position

 Make sure the whip is not tangled or bunched, trailing straight back behind you and perpendicular to your hips.
 The whip must always be safely behind and to the side of your body.
-It does not need to be perfectly straight but make sure the whip wont catch on your legs as you bring it into snapping position.
+It does not need to be perfectly straight but make sure the whip won't catch your legs as you bring it into snapping position.